Pragith/pragith/pragith-net/app/content/blog/2023/2023-11-20-multimodal-invoice-processing.md

 This automation saves us 200 hours of manual data entry per month.
 The cost per API call ($0.03 for an image) is high compared to Tesseract ($0), but trivial compared to human labor ($30/hour).

 Multimodal models are not just "chatbots that can see."
 They are "processors that can reason."

+## What I Would Scale Carefully

+The model is strong, but the integration is fragile.
+We need strict validation of the JSON output before it hits accounting systems.

+I would also build a human review loop for low-confidence extractions.
+The fastest way to lose trust is to push a few bad invoices into the ledger.